richo/groundstation/PROTOCOL.md

   loop, at this point all requests can be responded to in kind as a result of the ordinary event loop without outside interference.

+### Request Types

+Currently supported are

+#### LISTALLOBJECTS

+Doesn't accept a payload.
+Response should be a single `DESCRIBEOBJECT` with a null seperated list of object ID's as the payload

+#### FETCHOBJECT

+Accepts a payload of the object id to fetch.
+Returns a `TRANSFER` with a blob body (content) as the payload.

+### Response Types

+#### DESCRIBEOBJECT

+Accepts a list of object ID's null seperated.
+Usually yields some `FETCHOBJECT`s for any missing objects in the local db.

+#### TRANSFER

+Accepts an object body as a payload, to be inserted into a target database

+#### TERMINATE

+Specifies that a given `REQUEST` is fulfilled and may be freed.